goetas-webservices/xsd2php/README.md

 * `xsd2php.known_namespace_locations` (optional) Specify schema location by namespace.
   This can be used to read schemas which import namespaces but do not specify schemaLocation attributes.

+* `xsd2php.xml_namespaces` (optional) Specify XML namespace prefixes.
+If a prefix is defined for at namespace, then the prefix will *always* be used in the XML element name.

 * `xsd2php.configs_jms.xml_cdata` (optional) Specify if CDATA should be used or not in serialization.